Table of Contents

 Who is the Competitor of OnDeck?

-All online lenders are competitors of OnDeck, to a greater or lesser degree.
-Kabbage and PayPal LoanBuilder are arguably the most direct competitors, but each lender has its own niche.
+All online lenders are competitors of OnDeck, with Kabbage and LoanBuilder being arguably the most direct competitors.
+Still, each lender has its own niche.
 OnDeck has higher minimum qualifications and deals with more creditworthy businesses that are more reliable in terms of repayments.

 Where is OnDeck Based?

-OnDeck operates in New York, where it has its main office.
-But it also operates in Canada and opened its doors to small businesses in Australia in 2016.
+OnDeck operates in New York, where it is headquartered.
+But it also operates in Toronto and Montreal in Canada and opened its doors to small businesses in Australia in 2016.
 Its Australian office is in Sydney.

 How to Qualify for an OnDeck Loan?

-You need to be in business for at least 3 years, have a minimum of 600 credit score, have no bankruptcies in the past 2 years, and have annual revenue of $250,000 or higher.
-If you don’t meet these requirements, then you simply won’t qualify.
+You need to be in business for at least one year, have a minimum of 600 credit score, have no bankruptcies in the past two years, and have annual revenue of $100,000 or higher.

 How Long Does it Take to Get an OnDeck Loan Decision?

-The loan decision typically takes less than a day after talking to the OnDeck representative.
-While it’s a little longer than a purely automated process, its still lightning fast in comparison to banks and other lending institutions.
+The loan decision typically takes less than a day after talking to the OnDeck loan advisor.
+While it is a little longer than a purely automated process, it’s still lightning fast compared to banks and other lending institutions.

 What happens if I Stop Paying OnDcck?

-The worse thing you can do from a business perspective is fail to make payments.
-First, your credit rating will start to drop, and rapidly.
+The worse thing you can do from a business perspective is to fail to make payments.
+First, your credit rating will start to drop very rapidly.
 Then you will also have to make the initial payment on top of the late payment penalty, as interest accrues.
 You have to provide a personal guarantee for the loan, meaning that your personal property is at stake if you continually fail to make payments.